stephenrbrownnb/Readme-Generator-with-Nodejs/README.md

-# Readme Generator
+# Readme generator with node js

 ## Description

-A simple project which based on user inputs creates a README
+A simple javascript to create a readme with user inputs